cardgate/shopware/README.md

 5. Fill in the setting details, which have been given to you by your account manager.

-6. In your admin, choose **Settings, Shop, Payments**, and activate the CardGate paymwent methods you wish to use.
+6. In your admin, choose **Settings, Shop, Payments**, and activate the CardGate payment methods you wish to use.

 7. In your admin, choose the appropriate Sales Channel, and choose the CardGate payments you wish to use.